John-Oji/Loan-Approval-Prediction-Project/README.md

 2. Feature Engineering: I dropped the Loan_ID as it was a non-predictive identifier.
 3. Encoding: Used Manual Encoding for ordinal/binary data(eg. Gender,Married,Dependents,Education,Self_Employed and Loan_Status) and One-Hot Encoding for Property_Area to avoid artificial ordering.
+4. From the EDA, I observed that:
+   a.
+Majority of applicants are graduates.
+   b.
+Applicants with a credit history of 1 have significantly higher loan approval rates.
+This suggests Credit_History is a strong predictor
+   c.
+Approved applicants tend to have slightly higher median income
+   d.
+Credit_History shows the strongest correlation with Loan_Status among numerical variables.
+   e.
+From the exploratory analysis, Credit_History emerged as the strongest predictor of loan approval.
+Income and LoanAmount showed skewed distributions with outliers.
+Missing values were  The dataset shows slight class imbalance with more approved loans than rejected ones.

 ### Modeling and Performance
 <img width="483" height="275" alt="image" src="https://github.com/user-attachments/assets/27edcd4b-aae1-45a2-b2d9-22f55bebe59b" />